sharifhsn/after-dark/README.md

 ```

 ## Original

-This template is based on the Hugo template https://git.habd.as/comfusion/after-dark
+This template is based on the template after-dark by Vincent Prouillet, which was itself based on [this original Hugo template](https://git.habd.as/comfusion/after-dark).